-Dr. Samira Kiani is a Visiting Associate Professor, Liver Research Center, Department of Pathology, School of Medicine, University of Pittsburgh.
+Dr. Samira Kiani is an Associate Professor, Liver Research Center, Department of Pathology, School of Medicine, University of Pittsburgh.
 Dr. Kiani received her medical doctorate degree (MD) from Tehran University of Medical Sciences.
 Prior to joining the University of Pittsburgh in 2020, she held several academic appointments at Arizona State University, School of Biological and Health Systems Engineering, Ira.
 A Fulton Schools of Engineering, and at the Mayo Clinic Gastrointestinal Cancer Center in Phoenix.

 She completed her postdoctoral training in the Center for Synthetic Biology at Massachusetts Institute of Technology where she worked on developing synthetic gene circuits to reprogram the function and behavior of mammalian cells based on the Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR)/Cas9 technology.
 Cas9 protein is a DNA cleaving enzyme that can be targeted to any DNA sequence by means of a small guide RNA (gRNA) and can be adapted both for gene editing and gene regulation.